 The internet provides another way to shop.
 If you find you are distracted by the kids, shopping online can help you focus on your task.
 It frees up your time too.
 All the hours you’ve spent just getting the kids to put their shoes on, get into the car, and do up seatbelts!
 It can feel like a battle sometimes that can wear you down.
 Online shopping avoids all that hassle.
 You can also order grocery deliveries this way to avoid that big weekly shop we all dread.

 If you have someone responsible at home, you could aim to do your shopping once the kids are asleep.
 Of course, this means you may be up a bit later than you like.
 But the stores are quieter late at night.
 And when your kids aren’t there, the whole shopping trip can be done in half the time.
 Unfortunately, it also means you are the only one there to carry all those heavy shopping bags!
+So be sure to avoid buying anything bulky or bigger than a nut chopper to best distribute the weight.

 Little And Often